By Mike Mitchell

 Kicker- Austin MacGinnis (Dallas Renegades- Los Angeles Rams)

 Rams Kickers- Sam Sloman, Lirim Hajrullahu

-It’s somewhat surprising that more XFL kickers haven’t been signed by this point.
+It’s somewhat surprising that this point hasn’t signed more XFL kickers.
 From top to bottom, the league had excellent specialists.
 Austin MacGinnis was a perfect 10/10 on field goals, led the league in yards per kickoff and touchbacks.